 (And that’s not counting the cost of the exorbitantly priced replacement filters.)

 Recently, a Chinese news article claimed air filter companies are making “falsely inflated profits.”
-That fits with this data showing that the Cannon removes more particulates than the Blueair, yet costs 1/10th per percentage of 0.5 micron reduction.
-Similarly, the original DIY removes 4% less 2.5 micron particulate and 6% less 0.5 micron particulate than the Blueair on average, yet the Blue Air costs more than 16 times as much.
+That fits with this data showing that the Cannon removes as much particulate as the Blueair, yet costs about 10% per percentage of 0.5 micron reduction.
+Similarly, the Original DIY removes 4% less 2.5 micron particulate and 6% less 0.5 micron particulate than the Blueair on average, yet the Blue Air costs more than 16 times as much.

 You can remove particulate pollution from the air in your home and pay far less than a Blueair or Philips.

 Now, as I’ve said before, particulates are not everything.
 There are also gases like ozone and nitrogen dioxide (although I’m less concerned about those).
 Here’s how to know whether your home has serious gas pollution.
 If it does, tests show that activated carbon removes gases like formaldehyde and benzene.

 As always, I’m posting the original data and detailed methods for fellow nerds.
 Don’t believe me.
 Check out the data and decide for yourself.

 Machines: The Original DIY and the Cannon are the same as the units we are shipping from Smart Air.
 The Blue Air was the 270E model.
 The Philips was the AC4072.